linhthi/hannom_annotator/README.md

 **Build**

-- If you want to build the container yourself, run `docker build -t ilfrich/annotator .` (ensure the build finishes successful)
+- If you want to build the container yourself, run `docker build -t annotator .` (ensure the build finishes successful)

 ## Running the App